buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_5_5_Build_with_Anchor_PDAs.md

 We're using the `seeds` and `bump` constraints to validate that `movie_review` account.
 Since the space taken up will likely change, we're using the `realloc` constraint to have Anchor handle the reallocation of space and rent for the account based on the length of the updated description.

-The `realloc::payer` constraint specifies that any additional lamports required or refunded will come from or be send to the initializer account.
+The `realloc::payer` constraint specifies that any additional lamports required or refunded will come from or be sent to the initializer account.

 The `realloc::zero` constraint is set to `true` because the `movie_review` account may be updated multiple times either shrinking or expanding the space allocated to the account.